wp-plugins/easy-code-placement/readme.txt

 = 1.1 =
 * 28.05.2014
-* FIX: Fixes that the Shortcode don´t work
+* FIX: Fixes that the Shortcode dont work

 = 1.0 =
 * 26.05.2014